chrinide/ET-NWChem/README.md

        \/ (muii - mujj)**2 + 4*(muij**2)
 ```

-Original source code of tddft module of NWChem was written by So Hirata.
+Original source code of tddft module (all tddft_\*.F) of NWChem was written by So Hirata.